The ASMSU Senate is the elected student government responsible for representing the

-My name is Meriwether Schroeer-Smith and I am a freshman pursuing a degree in Environmental
+My name is Meriwether Schroeer-Smith and I am a sophomore pursuing a degree in Environmental

-Studies.
-I grew up in Helena Montana with two parents who worked with the Montana
+Policy.
+I grew up in Helena Montana with two parents who worked with the Montana fish

-fish wildlife and parks program who not only gave my my love for the environment,
+wildlife and parks program who not only gave my my love for the environment, but introduced